CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ## What are GitHub and Git?

 GitHub is one of the many services for managing code and other projects using the version control system - [Git](https://git-scm.com/).
-For now, this handbook will only cover the primary ways of obtaining the files of the map you would like to test without any command line interface (such as on Linux).
+For now, this handbook will only cover the primary ways of obtaining the files of the map you would like to test without any command line interface.

 ---